Your Time-Focus Should Change While Starting A Business

 During the startup vetting process phase, about 90% of your time should be spent improving the product offering, refining the target market, defining the niche and making the product-market fit even better.
 The product-market fit isn’t just something that startups address…even when the first sale is made or even the millionth sale is made, validating product-market fit is an ongoing, iterative process to keep tabs on the market and the ever-changing customer needs.

-The next critical thinking time focus change happens during the business plan implementation phase.
+Embarking on an entrepreneurial journey can be exhilarating, especially after successfully vetting a promising business model concept.
+But conceptualization is just one half of the equation.
+The real challenge lies in executing that concept effectively.
+Transitioning from a vetted concept to a full-blown business operation demands meticulous planning, unwavering commitment, & the agility to adapt.
 The product-market fit validation may still demand up to about 20% of your time doing inflections testing and analysis.
-The other 80% of the time should be spent reaching the target customer by developing & successfully implementing the distribution strategy.
+The other 80% of the time should be spent reaching the target customer by developing and successfully implementing the distribution strategy.
 Validating product-market fit is important, but there isn’t really a business until the distribution is nailed down.
 The more the distribution is refined, the more profit a business will make.

 Distribution usually means some sort of customer acquisition funnel.
 Focus on devising a way to earn over $2 in revenue for every $1 you spend acquiring a customer.
 It doesn’t matter if it’s Google Ads, Facebook Ads, YouTube, direct mail, SEO, carrier pigeons or a banner tied to the back of a biplane — once it costs you less to acquire a customer than that customer is worth in revenue, the business can be scaled.